A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 Avoiding disputes

-A Bill of Supply clearly states that no GST was applied to the supply.
+The supplier clearly states on the Bill of Supply that no GST applies to the supply.
 This helps to avoid any disagreements between the provider and the recipient on the transaction’s tax component.

 Ease of doing business